bi-labor/es-mssql/docs/pentaho/exercise5.md

     ![Logo](images/prd-report08.png)

-    If you click on the play button, and select print preview, you should see the following:
+    If you click on the play button, and select print preview, you should the following:

     ![Preview](images/prd-report09.png)